astronomer/docs/software/cluster-resource-provisioning.md

 :::

-By default, Deployments can request CPU and memory for Airflow components in terms Astronomer Units (AU).
-One AU is equivalent to 0.1 CPU and 385 MB of memory.
-You can only request whole numbers of AUs, which can sometimes result in you over- or underprovisioning your Deployments.
+By default, Deployments specify CPU and memory [requests and limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits) for Kubernetes in terms of Astronomer Units (AU).
+For example, if an Airflow scheduler uses 1AU, it has both a request and a limit of 0.1 CPU and 385 MB of memory on its given Kubernetes node.
+Because you can't normally have a request lower than a limit, some Airflow components might reserve more resources on a node than they actually require.

-To change this behavior, you can change the amount of CPU and memory that an AU represents, allowing you to more accurately provision resources based on the requirements for your Deployments.
+To change this behavior, you can change the amount of CPU and memory that an AU requests, allowing you to more efficiently provision resources based on the requirements for your Deployments.

 1. Add the following configuration to your `config.yaml` file.
 Replace the values for `overProvisioningFactorMem` and `overProvisioningFactorCPU` with the factor by which you want to increase or decrease the amount of CPU and memory in an AU.